pakal/rsfile/CONTRIBUTING.rst

 .. note::
     Some tests, like those concerning open() mode equivalences, or locking, are long to execute, so as long as the test process consumes CPU, they're probably still working normally.
-Some tests, mainly concerning large files, are disabled by default and must be manually enabled by editing flags in test files.
+Other tests, mainly concerning large files, are disabled by default and must be manually enabled by editing flags in test files (see ENABLE_LARGE_FILE_TESTS variable).

 Testing using TOX
 ---------------------

-- install the latest versions of pip, virtualenv and tox
+- Pnstall the latest versions of pip, virtualenv and tox
-- run tox from the folder containing setup.py (possibly with "-e pyXY" or "-e doc" to select a specific environement):
+- Run tox from the root folder (possibly with "-e pyXY" or "-e doc" to select a specific environment):

 $ tox